 If you are a fan of cosmetic surgery or any cosmetic procedure that promises to improve one’s appearance easily and safely, you may be familiar with some less invasive procedures that use Botox.
 Injecting Botulinum toxin in different parts of the face, forehead, and neck is used to hide fine lines and wrinkles to become fresher and younger-looking.
-For safe wrinkle treatments and other cosmetic procedures, you may visit in Sydney, anti wrinkle injections and cosmetic dentistry are popular.
 But do you know that you can also use Botox around the mouth?
-Let’s find out what the effects of Botox can be to your smile.
+Let’s find out what the effects of Botox can be on your smile.

 Botox: Effects on the mouth area